dahamkakooza/SGD_formative_ll_group_1/README.md

 `artifacts/` is created when the notebook runs and is not committed (large model files are ignored in `.gitignore`).

+## Reproducibility

+A single random seed is fixed throughout the notebook (train/validation split, threshold-tuning split, and all model initialisation), so a top-to-bottom run is deterministic and reproduces the numbers in the Results Summary and the report.
+All vectorisers are fit on the training split only and applied unchanged to validation and test data, preventing information leakage.

 ## How to Run